Charles Goren: Four-card suits

 Opening a four-card suit can improve the chances of the partnership identifying a four-four trump fit, and the four-card approach is still used by experts today, notably by most Acol players.
 It is claimed that the drawback of the four-card approach is that the Law of Total Tricks is more difficult to apply in cases where it is used.
 However, the five-card majors approach became popular before the Law of Total Tricks was propounded.

 Other contributions

 In addition to his pioneering work in bringing simple and effective bridge to everyday players, Goren also worked to popularize the Precision bidding method, which is one of many so-called big club or strong club systems (which use an opening bid of one club to indicate a strong hand).

 Tribune Content Agency distributes the daily column Goren Bridge, written by Bob Jones, using the Goren method.

 Legacy

 Goren died on April 3, 1991, in Encino, California, at the age of 90.
 He had lived with his nephew Marvin Goren for 19 years.
 While few players "play Goren" exactly today, the point-count approach he popularized remains the foundation for most bidding systems.

+The New York Times published Alan Truscott's obituary of Goren nine days after his death, as the lead article of page A17 (Obituaries) across five of its six columns.
+"INSIDE", on page 1 of the same issue, includes the listing: